For all enquiries 01482 689040

 IVF Step 5: Ovum Retrieval

-This procedure is also called “oocyte capture” and “egg collection.”
+This procedure is also called “egg collection.”

 Normally after ten to fourteen days of stimulation the follicles should be large enough and mature enough for ovum retrieval.
 We can normally give two to three days notice for the procedure.